 Parking is a relevant, but often overlooked factor, in real estate.
 Its availability, the space to provide it, and the cost to build it all influence where development occurs.
-Public infrastructure firm WGI notes that, in 2020, the average cost to build one parking space in an above-ground parking garage in Cleveland was \$21,312.35 Surface lot spaces cost less, and underground garage spaces cost more due to materials and design.
+Public infrastructure firm WGI notes that, in 2020, the average cost to build one parking space in an above-ground parking garage in Cleveland was \$21,312.28 Surface lot spaces cost less, and underground garage spaces cost more due to materials and design.
 Central business district spaces cost more than those in outlying areas due to greater demand for land.
 This is one factor that encourages both outward migration of development and more driving to reach outlying development.

 In addition, downtown parking lots are a lucrative business, which means owners are often reluctant to sell.
 This reluctance to sell prevents a higher and better use that could employ more people and generate more income for a city.
 The high cost to purchase the lot for development discourages business relocation to these areas.
-Urban planning researcher Donald Shoup suggests three steps to change course; eliminate mandatory parking minimums, charge the right price at the right time for public parking, and invest these proceeds back into the neighborhood in the form of improved services or amenities, such as transit and cycling.36 https://h8f4v6c7.stackpathcdn.com/wp-content/uploads/2020/07/Parking-Construction-Cost-Outlook.pdf (accessed
+Urban planning researcher Donald Shoup suggests three steps to change course: eliminate mandatory parking minimums, charge the right price at the right time for public parking, and invest these proceeds back into the neighborhood in the form of improved services or amenities, such as transit and cycling.29

+28 Raymond Smith, "Parking Structure Cost Outlook for 2020" (WGI, 2020); https://h8f4v6c7.stackpathcdn.com/wp-content/uploads/2020/07/Parking-Construction-Cost-Outlook.pdf (accessed February 12, 2021).